 This is what your liquid sweetener will look like – As in your blended bananas, dates, water and vanilla.

 I tried this cake with only rice flour and oats, which turned out fine, but a little gummier.
 So, if you don’t feel like buying millet flour for this recipe alone, feel free to use oat flour instead, but know that millet flour gives it the best texture.
 In other words, it may be worth trying millet flour.
 You can always buy a small quantity to try (I got mine at Bulk Barn).

 Now, for the frosting.
-I used a similar recipe as the cream cheese frosting on my pumpkin cupcakes (hum, now I’m craving those).
+I used a similar recipe as the cream cheese frosting on my pumpkin cupcakes.
 Cream cheese, dates, butter (or margarine) and vanilla are blended together in the same food processor or blender (that’s been cleaned).
 You may have to scrape the sides a few times and process for a while to break down the dates and end up with a smooth frosting.
 I add 1-2 tablespoons of milk to help blend everything nicely, but you may not have to, depending on your blender or food processor.
 A small (but strong) food processor or blender would work best in this case since it’s not a very big quantity of frosting.
 Whatever you have should work; just know that it may take some patience to get that smooth frosting.
 Also, if you want to make things easier, you can swap the dates for maple syrup.
-I just wanted to keep things fruit-sweetened as usual.
+I just wanted to keep things fruit-sweetened for this cake.
 It’ll be good either way!